Dsap5131/checkers/README.md

 # TODO

 1. Implement the common directory design
+2. Instance checking on parameters?
+What is the best practice
-2. Should Move return copies of the Position?
+3. Should Move return copies of the Position?
 Is this a vulnerability if not.
-3. (Optional) Research and implement optional typing for the use of GamePiece
+4. (Optional) Research and implement optional typing for the use of GamePiece

 # Project Design